 Since the ES-3 powder seemed not to be fully dried (left wet in the Erlenmeyer flask), the resulted micro-Raman spectrum is slightly different from the common spectra found in the literature.
 However are in agreement with the XRD results, regarding the structure of ES-3.

-The uranium isotopic ratio (235U/(235U+238U)) in samples ES-1 and ES-3 is identical (0.3%), which strengths the correlation between these samples.
+The Uranium isotopic ratio (235U/(235U+238U)) in samples ES-1 and ES-3 is identical (0.3%), which strengths the correlation between these samples.
 ES-2 however, as written before, presents a different degree of uranium depletion - 0.2%, as can be seen in Table 1.
 We conclude that sample ES-2 is not related to sample ES-3, as concluded earlier regarding ES-2 relation to sample ES-1.
 Moreover, analysis of 234U and 236U content (ES-1 & ES-3 bulk analysis, ES-2 & ES-4 surface analysis), implies for similarity between ES-1, ES-3, ES-4, but difference for sample ES-2.
 The data is presented in Table 4.

 Table 4: 234U and 236U content